Tip

 Wavelet

-object instead of the wavelet name and specify signal
+object instead of the wavelet name and specify the signal

 [ 4.38354585 3.80302657 7.31813271 -0.58565539 4.09727044 7.81994027]